mwiks-dev/mwiks-dev/README.md

-- Hi, I’m Maryann
+- Hi, I’m Maryann Mwikali
-- I’m interested in programming.
+- I’m interested in programming and software development.
-- I’m currently learning how to code.
+- I’m currently learning Javascript and bootstrap
+- I have learnt HTML and CSS in the recent past.
+- Coding can be fun but at times things get messy,worry not you are not alone:)

 <!---